 1 - When sending corpuscles (solids) on a wall with two slits, each corpuscle passes through either slit, bouncing in all directions and points of impact mark the screen a little anywhere, behind the slits.
 2 - When we send a wave on the same wall, the wave passes through the two slits and the passage through the slits creates two small waves that will overlap, in some places they add up and others they cancel each other out, interference fringes appear on the screen.
 3 - When you send a quantum object, it goes through the two slits, it interferes like a wave but when it touches the screen, it suddenly reduces to a point, rather where the two small waves add up.
 After a large number of tests, it appears both impacts as with the corpuscles and fringes of interference as with waves.
 4 - But if we add an observer to know by which slot the particle passes, the wave is now reduced to a corpuscle at the level of the slots and passes only one slot at a time.
 We then measure on the screen points of impact and not interference.
 The observer modified the experience by his presence!
 If we want to determine the state of a quantum system, we must observe it but this observation has the effect of destroying the state in question.

-This popularization video of Tout est quantique is a modern interpretation of wave-particle duality.
+This video see Popular Science Tout est quantique in a modern interpretation of wave-particle duality.

 How to interpret this experience?